Coke and Pepsi. Ford and Chevy. Chocolate or strawberry. I could keep going with the clichéd comparisons, but you already know where we are heading.

 It’s Not Just a Name, Folks

 I assert that Taurus products as a whole are not intended to be heirloom grade guns.
-As a company, their lack of QA/QC is legendary among serious users.
-Just because a company is using Beretta machinery in a Beretta factory and with Beretta plans does not mean they will build a gun like Beretta.
+As a company, their lack of QA/QC is legendary or, rather, infamous among serious users.
+Just because a company is using Beretta machinery in a Beretta factory and with Beretta plans does not mean they will build a gun like Beretta does.

 Worker expertise in design and assembly counts.
 Materials count.
 Servicing, calibration and ongoing quality-of-program improvements for the machinery and assembly line counts.
 Taurus is known as lacking in all of these areas.

 In 2015, they issued a recall for over 1 million guns manufactured over 15 years.
 They proudly advertise a lifetime warranty, and if you shoot it regularly your gun will likely have cause to use it.
 In 2012, the wait time for a factory warranty serviced handgun was measured in months.
 This was due to backlog.

 That being said, I can say that I believe the PT92 is undoubtedly their best product.
 While it is not perfect, it is a far sight beyond their Millennium series and other semi-auto guns, which are almost universally garbage.

 Does it stack up against the original Model 92FS?
 No. Is it a decent gun?
 Yes, and until recently just about the only gun I would consider owning from Taurus.

 The Beretta on the other hand is a finely made handgun in all regards.
 If you do not believe it pick up and run the action on both guns in a gun shop, box fresh.

 If you claim you cannot tell a difference in the smoothness of the action you are either a neophyte or a liar.
 That is not just a finish you are feeling, that is the difference quality makes: materials, machining, fitment, all essential ingredients in producing a superior firearm.